 Monitoring (Logging) Overview

-Cyolo’s Admin Console includes three types of logs:
+Cyolo’s Admin Portal includes four types of logs:

 - Activity logs